Leafwing-Studios/fop-rules/docs/character-options/species/reclaimer.md

 Indiscriminate lovers of junk and treasure, the Reclaimers follow in the wake of the great events of the fonts: chasing after clues, preserving memories and picking up the artifacts left behind.
 Uniquely resilient to the toxic effects of essence overload, they serve as scholars, archaeologists and adventurers, proudly showcasing their latest finds.

-Short and scrawny, bedecked in assorted piles of gear, the true appearance of the Reclaimers remains a mystery.
+Reclaimers appear short and scrawny, bedecked in assorted piles of scavenged gear.
+To many, their true appearance remains a mystery, hidden underneath dazzling carapaces of found treasures.
-But everyone who has met oneremembers their glowing eyes: peeking out curiously from underneath oversized headgear.
+But those who have met one remember their glowing eyes: peeking out curiously from their elaborate mobile homes.
-The color of these eyes betrays their favorite sort of magical item, drawn to the memories that they hold.
+The color of these eyes portrays their favorite sort of magical item, drawn to the memories that they hold.

 <div class="side-panel">